Metoda Markovič: Straka

-Metoda Markovič: Straka (The Markovič Method: Straka) is an upcoming Czech crime series.
+Metoda Markovič: Straka (The Markovič Method: Straka) is a Czech crime series.
 It serves as second season of Metoda Markovič: Hojer.
-It will focus on investigation of murders committed by Jiří Straka which was led by Jiří Markovič who previously caught another serial killer Ladislav Hojer.
+It focuses on investigation of murders committed by Jiří Straka which was led by Jiří Markovič who previously caught another serial killer Ladislav Hojer.
 Straka was a minor who raped 11 women and murdered 3 of them in Spring 1985 during period of preparations for Spartakiad celebrations which earned him nickname Spartakiad Killer.

+The series premiered in September 2025 at the Serial Killer International Festival of TV and Web Series in Brno.

 Plot

 Spring 1985, Markovič just closed Hojer case believing he just concluded biggest case of his career while the communist party is preparing the most massive sporting event of its time - the Spartakiad.
 Another dangerous serial killer starts rampaging through the streets of Prague.
 Police investigators led by Markovič find themselves under enormous pressure from state authorities.
 The race against time begins.